Continual learning's open problem is behaviour, not knowledge

 - Axes of artifact analysis — foundation: defines substrate, form, lineage, and authority; this note applies authority to argue which half of continual learning is open

-- memory management policy is learnable but oracle-dependent — contrasts: AgeMem is the distributed-parametric behaviour-change case, against which the readable-artifact mechanism is the cheaper alternative
+- Memory management policy is learnable but oracle-dependent — contrasts: AgeMem is a learned memory-management policy system and the distributed-parametric behaviour-change case, against which the readable-artifact mechanism is the cheaper alternative